So far, Noisybrain is full of “privilege”. This is what I think about it.

 Privilege is not centrally about the tree of ancestors, the binary-branching genetic path.
 It’s primarily about the extended family, and the people our direct ancestors grew up with, socialised with, married, and did business with.
 It’s about the people they knew, especially those who they thought of as their equals.
 It’s about their neighbours, and their friends.

 This social side of a stable family is likely to be relatively coherent, which is why privilege is likely to be inherited.

 - Privilege begets privilege.

 Individual adults experience great variety in their lived experience.
 Most of us undergo extremes of joy and despair, fear and comfort.
 We are nearly all bereaved.
 We all are born and die.
 Most of us love.
 A tree exemplifies generations of unique individuals in terms of these key and universal human experiences; men and women alike.
-The breeding of couples (and the nuclear and somewhat extended) family is the focus of a tree, and is created by birth, love and death (in a shared community).
+The breeding of couples (and the nuclear and somewhat extended) family is the focus of a tree, because it formalises those particular results of birth, love and death (in a shared community).
 Each node represents a unique personality, but in the most stripped-down manner.
 Each link represents a fundamental type of relationship, but is typically drawn from a limited, formalised and universal set of specific options.
 (Atypical relationships don’t feature well.)

 History matters too – destabilising forces can come breenging in to destroy or disrupt.